 The sinuous plan form embraces the challenging site, optimising key views and maximising the riverside frontage.
 We took full advantage of the site’s two-way slope by raising the ground level by two meters, making it possible to accommodate all parking needs in one basement.

-The building was commended by the Royal Fine Arts Commission and English Heritage who were both complementary of the glazed elevation treatment; the reflective qualities of this gently curving, façeted elevation are constantly evolving depending on the time of day and create abstract patterns of light.
+The building was commended by the Royal Fine Arts Commission and English Heritage, who were both complimentary of the glazed elevation treatment.
+The reflective qualities of this gently curving, façeted elevation are constantly evolving depending on the time of day and create abstract patterns of light.